Harika-SVL/Docker/notes.md

 * Adoption of docker was drastically increased as it was stable

-_**Generation 3:**_
+_**Generation 3 :**_

-* In this generation, docker engine was revamped from monolith to multi component architecture and the images and containers were according to OCI (open container initiative) image spec and runtime spec
+* In this generation, docker engine was revamped from monolith to multi component architecture and the images and containers were according to OCI (open container initiative), image spec and runtime spec
 * In the latest architecture
-* docker daemon exposes api’s to listen requests from docker client
+* `Docker daemon` exposes api’s to listen requests from `Docker client`
-* Passes the requests to containerd.
+* Passes the requests to `containerd`.
 This manages the lifecylcle of container
-* containerd forks a runc process which creates container. once the container is created the parent of the container will be docker shim
+* containerd forks a _**runc process**_ which creates container. once the container is created the parent of the container will be `Docker shim`

 ![alt text](shots/19.PNG)

 #### Creating our first docker container

- _**docker container creation:**_
+ _**Docker container creation :**_

 * To create container we need some image in this case lets take `hello-world`
 * The command `docker container run hello-world` executed